 This table may be further defined and restrained in national extensions of this profile.

 Subfields 6 (Degree) and 10 (Name Validity Range) are deprecated in HL7 v2.6, therefore not supported by the PCD profile.

-XTN Data Type
+C.9 XTN Data Type